rkirk7/GlobetrottingKirks/blog-posts/2025-06-03-exploring-antarctica-and-the-arctic-how-did-two-floridians-end-up-at-both-polar-regions-in-one-year-and-what-did-they-discover.md

 *We're on the White Continent!*

 ![South Georgia penguins](./Images/Antarctica/Antarctica4.jpeg)
-*Thousands of penguins at Salsibury Point in South Georgia*
+*Thousands of penguins at Salisbury Plain in South Georgia*

 ![The Octantis in Reeses Cove](./Images/Antarctica/Antarctica5.jpeg) *The majestic Viking Octantis*